daniel8lopes/omnia3/docs/pages/omnia3/Introduction/omnia3_gdpr.md

 ## Sensitive Data

 OMNIA allows for attribute data classification as "sensitive" that, when combined with the correctly configured user role, will allow the designated role to destroy it when/if necessary.
+The destroy operation will replace the sensitive attribute values by meaningless data.
+All the history will also be destroyed.

-Defining an attribute as "sensitive" requires 2 steps:
+Defining an attribute with Personal Identifiable Information (PII) as "sensitive" requires 2 steps:

  - Access the "Modeler" dashboard;
  - Find and access the attribute you need and activate the "Is sensitive?" option;